 At first glance, the words "contacts" and "children" may not seem like they belong in the same sentence.
-In reality, they’re often a perfect match.
+In reality, they can be a perfect match.
 That being said, the kid in question is usually a teenager.
 And whether contacts are a good idea depends on how mature and responsible they are.

 They can help your kid: